Arjun-Menon2110/Toyota-Stock-Analysis-Usingg-Pandas/README.md

 # Toyota Motors Stock Data Analysis

-This project focuses on analyzing Toyota Motors' stock data.
-The notebook contains various steps, from data loading to detailed analysis, using Python and its powerful data analysis libraries.
+This project focuses on analyzing Toyota Motors' stock data using a structured approach.
+Below are the details regarding the questions addressed, modules used, and data cleaning steps.

 ## Table of Contents
 - [Project Overview](#project-overview)